 The Bodice Blocks are created based on the Upper Bust rather than the Bust measurement.
 It will, of course, still fit in the bust.
 If you want a run-down of why I use the Upper Bust for the width of the block - please read the article Why Upper Bust rather than Bust?

-There is a total of 6 inches wearing ease in the Upper Bust (armhole level) and approx 4 inches of wearing ease in the bust.
-The ease is distributed evenly between the back and the front, therefore (as the block are based on half the body), there is 1.5 inches added to both Front and Back in the Upper Bust, and 0.75 inches in both Front and Back in the Bust.
+There is a total of 5 inches* wearing ease in the Upper Bust (armhole level) and approx 2.5 inches* of wearing ease in the bust.
+The ease is distributed evenly between the back and the front, therefore (as the block are based on half the body), there is 1.25 inches added to both Front and Back in the Upper Bust, and 0.75 inches in both Front and Back in the Bust.

 There is a total of 1 inch of wearing ease in the waist.
 This is distributed evenly, therefore (as the blocks are based on half the body), 0.25 inches are added to the Front and Back.

 For those of you who may have used some other block making methods, and are interested why there is 5 inches ease in the Upper Bust and 3 inches in the Bust, please read the three articles below, plus the Upper Bust article previously mentioned.

 Note the following: